siggisv/.dotfiles/README.md

   and has a dark background.
 One that is dark enough so that the color `236` (i.e. rgb: `#303030`), that is used to mark whitespace characters, is still visible.
+- The config for neovim assumes:
+  - a terminal with 24-bit "truecolour" and cursor-shaping support.
+  - that `clangd` has been installed.

 - `bash_prompt.sh` assumes you have downloaded `.git-prompt.sh` from the
   [github repository,